 Granting agencies may or may not require ethical approval from the sponsoring institutions before reviewing a proposal for funding or before releasing any project funding.
-The REB review process is discussed in detail in CMCC's Research Procedures Manual, which can be found in the ORA.
 Once a proposal has received approval from the REB, the PI will be issued a Certificate of Approval.
 The certificate must be provided to the granting agency.
 Investigators are encouraged to discuss the application and planned research with the ORA and, when practicable, to submit for necessary REB approval prior to agency submission to avoid undue delay in implementation should funding be granted.

-The number of proposal copies required by the granting agency should be made and forwarded by courier to the agency.
-Covering forms must be signed by the VP, Academic, and/or designates, as required by the funding agencies.
+The number of proposal copies required by the granting agency should be made and forwarded to the agency.
+Covering forms must be signed by the Dean, Research & Assessment, and/or designates, as required by the funding agencies.